Ihossain025/Power-BI-Portfolio_HR-Analytics-Project/README.md

 + A clear distinction was maintained between all employees and reviewed employees to avoid biased attrition calculations, as not all employees were considered for performance review.
 Employee-centric KPIs or Visual's (Total Employees, Active Employees, Attrition Count) were calculated from Fact_Employee, where Employee-Performance or Satisfaction related KPIs or Visual's (Reviewed Employee, Attrition  Rate [Reviewed]) were calculated from Fact_PerformanceRating Table.

-+ A single Date dimension was used to support both Hire Date and Performance Review Date, enabling consistent time-based analysis.
++ A single Date dimension table was used to support both Hire Date and Performance Review Date, enabling consistent time-based analysis.

 + Mixed regional date formats (EU and US) were standardized during Power Query (M) data preparation using locale-aware transformations.